Kurtiadam/lane_detection/README.md

 </p>

 To achieve better results from the sliding window technique and the polynomial line fitting the POV image is transformed into a birds eye view like perspective.
 For this the coordinates of quadrangle verticles has to be given which will be transformed into a corresponding quadrangle vertices in the destination image.
 The transformation matrix's inverse is saved for later reconstruction of the POV view.
-The user can enable the "*birdseye_view__points_debug*" flag with which one can see the selected region to transform.
+The user can enable the '*birdseye_view__points_debug*' flag with which one can see the selected region that will be transformed.

 ### Blurring, Sobel filtering, binary image creation, morphological opening
 <p align="center">
     <img src="https://user-images.githubusercontent.com/98428367/212156579-a0484b20-57c4-4a14-990a-d09eb2f6da04.png">
 </p>

 The resulting "birds eye view" image will be blurred with a Gaussian filter to remove white noise from the camera sensor.
 After this Sobel filtering with a vertical kernel will be carried out to detect the vertical lines in the image.
-The horizontal lines are not relevant for us since the lanes are vertically displayed.
+The horizontal lines are not relevant since lanes are vertically displayed.
 The resulting image is then thresholded into a binary image which only contains white and black pixels.
 As the preprocessings last step, the frame is morphologically opened (erosion + dilation) to further remove noise and enhance features.